postmanlabs/labs-docs/CONTRIBUTING.md

 Upon approval your PR will be merged into develop for further verification and then merged into master upon final approval.

 [homepage]: https://learning.getpostman.com

+> __Staff and Repo Collaborators__: Please only push to `develop` when changes are ready to publish.
+The `develop` branch is intended only as a last check to see edits live on the web in a production type build environment before publishing—changes shouldn't sit on the `develop` branch for long before pushing to `master`.

 ## Adding/Editing Images